domRiddle/ASF/FAQ.md

 Next, if you do not use **[ASF 2FA](https://github.com/JustArchi/ArchiSteamFarm/wiki/Escrow)**, it's possible that ASF in fact accepted/sent trade, but you need to confirm it via your e-mail.
 Likewise, if you use classic 2FA, you need to confirm the trade via your authenticator.
 Confirmations are **mandatory** now, so if you don't want to accept them by yourself, consider either adding or importing your authenticator into ASF 2FA.

 Also notice that you can trade only with your friends, and people with known trade link.
-If you're trying to initiate Bot->Master trade, such as `!loot`, then you need to either have your bot on your friendlist, or your `SteamTradeToken` declared in Bot's config.
+If you're trying to initiate Bot->Master trade, such as `loot`, then you need to either have your bot on your friendlist, or your `SteamTradeToken` declared in Bot's config.
 Make sure that the token is valid - otherwise, you won't be able to send a trade.

 Lastly, remember that new devices have 7-days trade lock, so if you've just added your account to ASF, wait at least 7 days - everything should work after that period.
 That limitation includes **both** accepting **and** sending trades.
 It does not always trigger, and there are people who can send and accept trades instantly.
 Majority of the people are affected though, and the lock **will** happen, even if you can send and accept trades through your steam client on the same machine.
 Just wait patiently, there's nothing you can do to make it faster.